jshafto/tdd-proj/README.md

 # Test-Driven Development Project
 Completed as part of the App Academy curriculum.
-Implementation by Daniel Ford and Juliet Shafto.
+Implementation by Daniel Ford and Juliet Shafto.git

 ## Steps
 - [x] Phase 0: Testing the reverseString function